-- \ Represents beneficial ownership of less than 1%. - (1) Each common unit is redeemable from time to time at each holder's option for, at our election (determined solely by our independent directors (within the meaning of the rules of the NYSE) who are disinterested), newly-issued shares of our Class A common stock on a one-for-one basis or a cash payment equal to a volume weighted average market price of one share of Class A common stock for each common unit redeemed, in each case, in accordance with the terms of the Shift4 LLC Agreement; provided that, at our election (determined solely by our independent directors (within the meaning of the rules of the NYSE) who are disinterested), we may effect a direct exchange by Shift4 Payments, Inc. of such Class A common stock or such cash, as applicable, for such LLC Interests.
+Represents voting power of less than 1%.

+(1) Each common unit is redeemable from time to time at each holder's option for, at our election (determined solely by our independent directors (within the meaning of the rules of the NYSE) who are disinterested), newly-issued shares of our Class A common stock on a one-for-one basis or a cash payment equal to a volume weighted average market price of one share of Class A common stock for each common unit redeemed, in each case, in accordance with the terms of the Shift4 LLC Agreement; provided that, at our election (determined solely by our independent directors (within the meaning of the rules of the NYSE) who are disinterested), we may effect a direct exchange by Shift4 Payments, Inc. of such Class A common stock or such cash, as applicable, for such LLC Interests.
 The Continuing Equity Owners may exercise such redemption right for as long as their LLC Interests remain outstanding.
 See "Certain Relationships and Related Party Transactions-Shift4 LLC Agreement."
-In these tables, beneficial ownership of LLC Interests has been reflected as beneficial ownership of shares of our Class A common stock for which such LLC Interests may be exchanged.
-When a common unit is exchanged by Searchlight, who holds shares of our Class B common stock, a corresponding share of Class B common stock will be cancelled. - (2) Represents the percentage of voting power of our Class A common stock, Class B common stock and Class C common stock voting as a single class.
+In these tables, beneficial ownership of LLC Interests has been reflected as beneficial ownership of shares of our Class A common stock or wich share of our Class B common stock or which such LLC Interests may be exchanged.
+When a common unit is exchanged by Searchlight, who holds shares of our Class B common stock, a corresponding share of Class B common stock will be cancelled.

+(2) Represents the percentage of voting power of our Class A common stock, Class B common stock and Class C common stock voting as a single class.
 Each share of Class A common stock entitles the registered holder to one vote per share, each share of Class B common stock entitles the registered holder thereof to ten votes per share and each share of Class C common stock entitles the registered holder thereof to ten votes per share on all matters presented to stockholders for a vote generally, including the election of directors.
-The Class A common stock, Class B common stock and Class C common stock will vote as a single class on all matters except as required by law or our amended and restated certificate of incorporation. - (3) Consists of (i) LLC İnterests held by Searchlight II GWN, L.P., (ii) shares of Class B common stock held by Searchlight Capital II, L.P. and Searchlight Capital II, L.P., and Sear - (4) Consists of (i) 25,829,016 LLC Interests held by Rook, (ii) 25,829,016 shares of Class B common stock held by Rook and (iii) 4,625,346 shares of Class C common stock held by Rook.
-As the sole stockholder of Rook, Mr. J. Isaacman may be deemed to have sole voting and investment power with respect to such securities.
-The address for Rook is 2202 N. Irving St., Allentown, PA 18109.
+The Class A common stock, Class B common stock and Class C common stock will vote as a single class on all matters except as required by law or our amended and restated certificate of incorporation.